Particular/docs.particular.net/samples/logging/extensions-logging/sample.md

 snippet: NLogConfiguration

+> [!NOTE]
-INFO: There is no preference on how NLog is configured.
+> There is no preference on how NLog is configured.
 Based on the NLog documentation the most used method is with an [NLog configuration file](https://github.com/nlog/nlog/wiki/Configuration-file#configuration).

 WARNING: It is important that the NLog, Microsoft.Extensions.Logging, and NServiceBus.Logging abstractions are initialized before `Endpoint.Create` or `Endpoint.Start` is invoked.
 If logging is not fully initialized it is not guaranteed that logging will work as expected.